NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

     }
 ```

-And in the class's `__init__` method, we specify several instance attributes that store the information we need to prepare requests and `dict`s that store data from responses.
+And in the class's `__init__` method, several attributes will store the information received from our API requests.

 ```python
     def __init__(self, /, credentials: dict[str, str]) -> None: